TeamSunride/Vector/README.md

 # Vector

 A vector class designed to be used with arduino, but could be used anywhere I suppose.

----

-Note: the `lib` folder contains the `.a` file for using the library with cmake.

----

 ### Usage
 ```cpp